The History of the SMA

 The SMA was founded by Bishop Melchior de Marion Brésillac on 8 December 1856.

-1858: Less than two years later, on 4 November 1858 the first SMA missionaries embarked in Marseille for Gorée and later Freetown in the Vicariate of Sierra Leone, the territory entrusted to the SMA.
-They were Fr Louis Reymond, Fr Jean-Baptiste Bresson and Brother Eugene.
+On 4 November 1858 the first SMA missionaries embarked in Marseille for Gorée and later Freetown in the Vicariate of Sierra Leone, West Africa the territory entrusted to the SMA.
+They were Louis Reymond, Jean-Baptiste Bresson and Brother Eugene.

-1859: On 14 May, the Founder himself arrived accompanied by Louis Riocreux and Brother Gratien.
+On 14 May, the Founder himself arrived accompanied by Louis Riocreux and Brother Gratien.
 On arrival they found Freetown in the midst of a raging Yellow Fever epidemic.

 He founded the Missionary Sisters of our Lady of Apostles, OLA, in 1876.

-1876: Fr Francois Devoucoux came to Ireland in 1876 and established the SMA in Ireland in 1878.
+Fr Francois Devoucoux came to Ireland to established the SMA and begin recruiting students.

 Fr Joseph Zimmermann succeeded him as Superior of the SMA development in Ireland.

 The Irish Province was founded in 1912.

 Between 1918 and 1992 the Society had also spread to Togo, Niger, DR Congo, Zambia, Central African Republic, Tanzania, South Africa, Morocco, Kenya and Angola.

 Other SMA Provinces were gradually created: Holland (1923), two in France: Lyons and Est (1927), USA (1941), Great Britain (1968), Italy (1982), and the Districts of Canada (1968) and Spain (1992).